warmpoptart/ToonScout/README.md

 Furthermore, two _optional_ network tunnels are established for the webapp and bot server with Ngrok, seen at [localhost:4040](http://localhost:4040).
 You need a [Ngrok auth token](https://dashboard.ngrok.com/get-started/your-authtoken) in `ngrok.yml` to run the tunnel.

 The tunnels are especially helpful for testing Discord interactions between the webapp and the bot.
-Please be patient as you first enter the tunnel, as Next.js has to build the app.
+Please be patient as you first enter the webapp tunnel, as Next.js has to build the app.

-Finally, ensure that you update necessary environment variables in each package's `.env` file as well as the root `.env.base` file.
-Each directory has a `.env.example` file that can be used as a template.

-# Hot Reload with Docker Compose
+## Hot Reload with Docker Compose

 This repo supports hot reload for both the webapp and API using Docker Compose's `develop: watch:` feature.

-## Quick Start
+### Quick Start

 1. **Start dev environment with hot reload:**

    ```sh
    docker compose up --watch
    ```

-   (Run from the repo root)

 2. **Edit code in `packages/webapp` or `packages/api`.**
    - Changes sync automatically and trigger reloads in the containers.